wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-conf.rst

 **Kibana**

-Kibana pod.
-It lets you visualize your Elasticsearch data, along with other features as the Wazuh app.
+Kibana pod, the frontend for Elasticsearch, it also includes the Wazuh app.

 Details:
     - image: Docker Hub 'wazuh/wazuh-kibana:3.9.0_6.6.2'